michaeluno/amazon-auto-links/template/list/readme.txt

 == Change log ==

 = 1.2.14 =
+- Changed the responsive max-width from 560 to 520 to be compatible with the embed view of the Twenty Seventeen theme.
 - Tweaked the content body width for the site enabling the Japanese language.

 = 1.2.13 =